zhaopf-ai/extreme-weather-load-forecasting/README.md

 ## Dataset

 Place the dataset under the directory `data/`.
-Each dataset should include a tabular file and corresponding image folders.

 The datasets used in this work are derived from real-world data sources in Australia, including:

 - Load data from Australian distribution networks:
   https://www.energex.com.au/our-network/network-data